tyoung3/sw/README.md

 Starting with version v0.12.0, Streamwork can also generate and run an entire working project source tree from a network definition, including config logic, and Golang test code.

 A bash script, swgo, will build and run a network definition.

 Another bash script, swgraph, will display a graphic image(.svg) of a network definition.
+The resulting image amounts to a Data Flow Diagram without datastores.  sw does not generate data storage access code.
+Currently, data storage code must be contained within a StreamWork component.

 Network Definition
 ------------------